 Brr!
 Most of North America is experiencing winter weather by now and even some snow in the northern regions.
 If you’re searching for warmer weather, or have migrated south for the winter already, then you may be seeking some of the best places to stay in south Florida.
-With a Harvest Hosts membership, there are even more possible places for you to stay for absolutely free.
-If 80 degree weather in the winter sounds appealing to you, then cruise on down to south Florida with us as we find the best RV camping locations.
+With a Harvest Hosts membership, there are even more possible places for you to stay with no camping fees.
+If 80 degree weather in the winter sounds appealing to you, then cruise on down to south Florida with us as we find the best RV camping in Florida locations.

 1. Faded Bistro & Beer Garden

 Our first stop borders on central Florida, but we couldn’t pass up including this fun find in Sebring, Florida.
 This lakefront town is famous for the Sebring International Raceway that hosts the twelve-hour Grand Prix, which takes place in early December each year.
 The Faded Bistro & Beer Garden also calls Sebring home and is a Harvest Hosts location.
 They offer five reservable spots for rigs of any size and have WiFi for your convenience.
 This unique eatery provides craft beer, live music, and lunch, dinner, and weekend brunch.
 If you choose to eat outdoors, you will be enveloped by plants in their garden/nursery.

 2. Summer Crush Vineyard and Winery